 There are people out there who will claim that “a prong collar if used/fitted properly doesn’t hurt”.
 That is a LIE.

 You can see how the prongs on the inside of the collar dig in to the dog’s neck.
 This prong collar happens to have tips on the end of the prongs but I don't see those very often.
+Usually it's just the metal digging in to the neck.
 If the dog pulls, the prongs dig into the dog’s neck even harder.
-It obviously causes pain.
+It obviously causes pain and can affect the dog's ability to breathe.
 Therefore the dog learns to avoid the pain by not pulling if it can help it.
 The dog isn’t actually learning to walk nicely on leash, far from it.
 The dog is simply learning to avoid pain.
 If the prong collar didn’t hurt, it wouldn’t work; that’s not hard to understand.
 Some dogs can sustain nasty puncture injuries on their necks if a prong collar is used repeatedly and constantly being yanked on.
 This is especially true of dogs that have not much in the way of coat, such as this Doberman.
 Nothing there to cushion the prongs.